gromacs/gromacs/docs/dev-manual/overview.rst

 :file:`include/gromacs/` in the installation directory.
 Comments at the top of the header files contain a note about their visibility: public (installed), intra-library (can be used from inside the library), or intra-module/intra-file.
+All headers should compile by themselves, with installed headers doing so without reference to variables defined in ``config.h`` or requiring other headers to be included before it.
+Not installed headers are allowed to include ``config.h``.
+Cyclic include dependencies prevent this, and must be avoided because of this.
+This is best guaranteed by including every header in some source file as the first header, even before ``config.h``.
+This is partly enforced by :doc:`gmxtree`, which is run by Jenkins and votes accordingly in Gerrit.

+Code inside the library should not unnecessarily include headers.
+In particular, headers should not include other headers if a forward declaration of a type is enough for the header.
+Within the library source files, include only headers from other modules that are necessary for that file.
+You can use the public API header if you really require everything declared in it.

+intra-module/intra-file.

 See :doc:`naming` for some common naming patterns for files that can help